All Saints' Parish Hall

 All Saints' Parish Hall is a locally listed building in Blackheath, in the London Borough of Lewisham, south-east London, built as the parish hall for the nearby All Saints' Church.
-It is in Arts and Crafts style to a design by the architect Charles Canning Winmill and was officially opened in 1928.
+It is in an Arts and Crafts designed by architect Charles Canning Winmill, and was officially opened in 1928.
 The building has been used by numerous groups over the years, and was a British Restaurant during and after World War II.
 Since December 1988 it has been the business premises of the Mary Evans Picture Library, a company founded by Mary Evans and her husband Hilary Evans in 1964.

 History

 The site pre-1928

 The site is in a prominent, elevated position in Blackheath village on the south-western edge of Blackheath Common.
 Today it is at the junction of Tranquil Vale, Southvale Road and Camden Row.

-From around 1779, the site was occupied by a mansion, Camden House, later better known as Rashleigh's House, occupied by Thomas Rashleigh (1749—13 September 1833), an attorney with family connections in Cornwall — his older brother was William Rashleigh (MP for Fowey).
+From around 1779, the site was occupied by a mansion called Camden House, later better known as Rashleigh's House.
+Living there was Thomas Rashleigh (1749—13 September 1833), an attorney with family connections in Cornwall — his older brother was William Rashleigh (MP for Fowey).
 In 1837, this building was replaced by a group of six shops, numbered 1–6 Camden Place (51–61 Tranquil Vale).
 During World War I, on 24 August 1916, the site was hit overnight by a bomb from a German Zeppelin airship, which extensively damaged all six shops and two adjacent houses (1 and 3 Southvale Road).
 The damaged buildings were later demolished, and the site stood unused for several years.
-The two Southvale Road houses were replaced by a pair of houses named Southvale Mansions in around 1925–1926.
+The two Southvale Road houses were replaced by a pair of houses called the Southvale Mansions circa 1925-1926.

 Planning and construction

-In 1923 it was proposed that All Saints' Church should build a parish hall, as there was no separate building where parishioners could meet.
-On 21 November 1924 the church's parish hall committee discussed employing Charles Canning Winmill (1865–1945), who had recently retired from the London County Council in order to pursue private work after 31 years of service in the architects' department, where he was responsible for social housing and fire stations.
+In 1923, it was proposed that All Saints' Church should build a parish hall, as there was no separate building where parishioners could meet.
+On 21 November 1924, the church's parish hall committee discussed employing Charles Canning Winmill (1865–1945), who had recently retired from the London County Council in order to pursue private work after 31 years of service in the architects' department, where he was responsible for social housing and fire stations.
 He lived locally at 2 Eliot Place, Blackheath, and attended the church.
 In 1926 William Legge, 6th Earl of Dartmouth (1851–1936), owner of the land, donated it to the church for the building of the hall; around the same time an anonymous donor promised £350 “to buy out the lease”, and a subscription list was opened to raise money for building costs.
-On All Saints' Day (1 November) 1927 a service of dedication was held on the site, and in December 1927 work began on clearing the wartime debris.
+On All Saints' Day (1 November) 1927, a service of dedication was held on the site, and in December 1927 work began on clearing the wartime debris.
 Construction work was delayed for six weeks in January and February 1928 due to excessively frosty weather, but then continued, with fundraising continuing in parallel.
 On 14 March 1928 the Foundation Stone was laid by the Earl of Dartmouth, donor of the site.